Medúlla: Background and production

 Björk began working on her fifth studio album in 2002, being known as The Lake Album at the time.
-In an interview with The New Yorker, she explained that she wanted to get away from the world of instruments and electronics, which was present on her previous album, Vespertine (2001).
-She then elaborated that it was "very introverted" and avoided eye contact.
-When she was finishing Vespertine, Björk knew she wanted to make a vocal album, and had known since her teenage years that one day she would.
-For her, the majority of the album is connected to the time when she was 17 to 18 years old, focusing on aspects of life, love, family, and friends.
-She commented that she was thinking about how she used to live her life, how carefree she was, and how others around her affected the way she thought, saying it is shown clearly at the core of Medúlla.

-Whilst working on initial ideas for the album, an eight-months pregnant Björk began adding her own live drumming to arrangements that already had several instruments.
+In an interview with The New Yorker, she explained that she wanted to avoid instruments and electronics present on her previous album, Vespertine (2001), and said that the project was "very introverted" and "was avoiding eye contact".
+Whilst she was finishing Vespertine, Björk wanted to make an album composed of vocals, and wanted to since her teenage years.
+According to her, majority of the album is related to the time when she was 17 to 18 years old, focusing on life, love, family, and friends.
+She commented that she used to live "carefree" as a teenager, and how others affected the way she thought, saying that it is shown in Medúlla.
+Björk began working on the album while eight months pregnant by adding her own live drumming to the arrangements of previously recorded demos.
 She then started muting the instruments, and liked the result of it.
 She was inspired by paganism, and the idea of returning to a universe that is entirely human, without tools or religion or nationalities.
 "I wanted the record to be like muscle, blood, flesh.
 We could be in a cave somewhere and one person would start singing, and another person would sing a beat and then the next person sing a melody, and you could just kind of be really happy in your cave.
 It's quite rootsy", she added.